vipul69-eng/Tensorflow-CNN-Binary-Image-Classification-Projects/CONCEPTS.md

 the existing data.
 It is particularly useful when the available training data is limited or when the model would benefit from exposure to a wider range of variations in the input data.

+# Batches
+In deep learning, a batch refers to a subset of the training data that is processed together during each iteration of the training algorithm.
+Instead of updating the model's parameters based on individual training examples, batches allow for more efficient computation by processing multiple examples simultaneously.

+Typically, the entire training dataset is divided into smaller batches, and each batch is fed into the neural network for forward propagation, followed by backpropagation to calculate the gradients and update the model's parameters.
+This process is repeated for multiple epochs until the model converges.

 ## Filters
 In Convolutional Neural Networks (CNNs), filters, also known as convolutional kernels or feature detectors, are small-sized matrices used to perform the convolution operation on input data.
 Filters play a crucial role in CNNs by extracting local features and patterns from the input data, enabling the network to learn hierarchical representations.